UseProduct/welcome.js/README.md

 };
 ```

-You can programatically control the opening & closing with:
+You can programmatically control the opening & closing of the menu:

 ```javascript
 foyer.open();